spectrocloud/librarium/content/docs/04-clusters/06-cluster-management.md

 * [Backup and Restore](/clusters/cluster-management/backup-restore) - Backup your cluster configurations as well as any persistent volumes used by your applications regularly.
 Choose critical namespaces you would like to back up.
 Restore as required to new or existing clusters.

 * [Cost Visibility](/clusters/cluster-management/cloud-cost) - Get visibility into the estimated cloud cost for the cluster based on cluster node configuration.
-Get additional insights into per namespace cost (Usage Cost) calculated based on the amount of resources consumed within the namespace.
+Get additional insights into per namespace cost (Usage Cost) calculated based on the number of resources consumed within the namespace.

 * [Workload Visibility](/clusters/cluster-management/workloads) - Palette provides visibility into the resources running inside workload clusters.
 These resources are displayed on the cluster details page.

 * [Node Labels and Taints](/clusters/cluster-management/taints) - You can constrain a Pod to only run on a particular set of Node(s).
-There are several ways to do this and the recommended approaches such as, nodeSelector, node affinity, etc. all use label selectors to facilitate the selection.
+There are several ways to do this and the recommended approaches such as nodeSelector, node affinity, etc. all use label selectors to facilitate the selection.
 Taints allow a node to repel a set of pods for appropriate pod allocation to node pools.

 * [RBAC and NS Support](/clusters/cluster-management/cluster-rbac) - RoleBindings and ClusterRoleBindings are Role-Based Access Control (RBAC) concepts that allow granular control over cluster-wide resources as well as namespaced resources.
 Palette provides the ability to specify these bindings to configure granular RBAC rules.
 Palette also can define new namespaces for the cluster and manage (remove, assign quota, assign role bindings, etc.) them.